Mariuuus/ytDownloader/README.md

 Dann dem Skript folgen

 ### How to use the Skript (English)
-*open the Skript file via cmd or shell
+*open the Skript file via cmd or shell or normal
 *then follow the Skript

 example (english)